What do you need to know about company tax?

 All companies make quarterly PAYG tax instalments regardless of size.
 Smaller companies and new entities may only have to make annual instalments.

 Clubs, societies and associations required to pay income tax are generally treated as companies for income tax purposes.
-Their taxable income is calculated in the same way as for companies apart from a special rule with respect to mutual income.
+Their taxable income is calculated in the same way as for companies apart from a special rule concerning mutual income.

 Non-profit clubs, societies and associations that are treated as companies (referred to as non-profit companies) have the benefit of special rates of tax.